jacyap/WordCounter/README.md

 ### Bonus: Python script to plot progress over time

+I wrote a script to plot the word count as a function of the recorded entry date!

 Run *PlotWordCount.py* with your *TotalWordCount.txt* to plot your progress, as shown below -

 ![WordCountPlot](https://github.com/jacyap/WordCounter/blob/master/TotalWordCount_JYAP.png)

-Script should automate and scale according to your own recorded entries.
+You can graph your ongoing progress with it too, script should automate and scale the plot according to your own recorded entries.
 Have fun!